PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/add-edit-tax-rules.md

 ![Adding or Editing Tax Rules](static/img/international-add-edit-tax-rules.png)

-This page UI allows to edit existing or add a brand new Tax Rule to the Prestashop Tax system.
+This page interface allows to edit existing or add a brand new Tax Rule to the Prestashop Tax system.

 ## Top elements

 - **Add New or Edit:{edited Tax Rule name}** - page title.
-- **Add new tax rule CTA button** - toggles the expanding or subtracting the Tax rule creating and editing section below.
+- **Add new tax rule button** - toggles the expanding or subtracting the Tax rule creating and editing section below.
 - **Help** - a side-bar with the helpful information, how to navigate in this page.
 - **Tabs: Taxes and Tax Rules** - navigation tabs for taxes and tax rules.